-All Graphenstone products are MIT free.
-Methylisothiazolinone (MIT) and Methylchloroisothiazolinone (CMIT) are common preservatives are found in many liquid personal care products, and have been linked to lung toxicity, allergic reactions and possible neurotoxicity.
+All Graphenstone paints are MIT free.
+Methylisothiazolinone (MIT) and Methylchloroisothiazolinone (CMIT) are common preservatives are found in many liquid personal care products, and have been linked to lung toxicity, allergic reactions, and possible neurotoxicity.

-animal testing.
-We are cradle to cradle certified, one of the highest
+In regard to animal testing, our paints are Cradle to Cradle certified, one of the highest environmental accreditations available.

 Yes.
 Our paints are made from natural, sustainable minerals and ingredients, including natural plant-based resins.
 Lime, as it cures absorbs CO2 from the air, therefore helping to capture carbon as part of the natural “lime cycle”.
 The manufacturing process is powered entirely by renewable energy.
 The factory reuses the wastewater from production, and the containers they are supplied in are 100% recycled plastic which is also 100% recyclable.
 The paints are also completely free of microplastics, unlike acrylics.
 Acrylic paints (which most paints are) used in outdoor environments including buildings, road markings and boats release plastic particles as they degrade and this ends up in waterways, our oceans, and our air.
 Also, when you wash paintbrushes and rollers all those plastic particles are ending up in the ocean.
 These are the tiny plastic microbes that can easily transfer into the watercourse, and then into the ocean, harming wildlife.

 There are many advantages to using Lime paints.
 They are natural and it is a sustainable mineral.
 Lime, as it cures, absorbs CO2 from the air, therefore helping to capture carbon as part of the natural Lime Cycle.
-Having a naturally high pH of around 12.5, it will naturally resist mould and mildew - Lime has been used for centuries as a natural anti-bacterial.
+Having a naturally high pH of around 12.5, it will naturally resist mould and mildew.

 GrafClean and GrafClean Mid Sheen are the hardest wearing of the Graphenstone paints and the ones best suited for Bathrooms.